Retirement income & tax

 These restrictions do not affect the tax treatment of the money

 you take out.
-The tax is the same as retirement income streams
+The tax is the same as ordinary retirement income

 Defined benefit income streams usually come from an employer